VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 Azure blobs to store information about the seat assignments.

 > **BharathPersona:** When you are choosing the underlying storage
-> mechanism for the read-side you should consider the costs associated
+> mechanism for the read-side, you should consider the costs associated
 > with the storage (especially in the cloud) in addition to the
 > requirement that the read-side data should be easy and efficient to
 > access using the queries on the read-side.